ccoutant/gabi-stage/docsrc/elf/08-pheader.rst

 between the truncated memory address and the truncated ``p_vaddr`` value.

-See the processor supplement for more information and examples.
-“Operating System Interface” in the processor supplement contains more information about the virtual address space and page size.
+See the psABI supplement for more information and examples.

 Segment Permissions
 ===================